Wright Barker: Reviews and responses

 R. L. Commings comments on Barker's Circe (1889) in 2019:

 British realist artist Wright Barker ... was an excellent draughtsman of domesticated animals, including dogs, fine horses, and cattle ...
 The foray into mythology was rare for him, and his skill in the shiny, silky furs of the lions, tigers and wolves nearly outshines the seductive Circe.
 She stands at the entrance of her luxurious palace, boldly opening her body with open arms and bare breast.
 She holds a lyre, an uncommon feature of most Circe depictions ...

 Lizzie Enfield of the BBC details a 2020 response to the Circe (1889) thus:

 Is it time to look at [the depiction of female nudes in art] with fresh eyes? ...
 [A doll named] ArtActivistBarbie poses with a toy tiger in a parody of the 1889 painting Circe by Wright Barker, showing a topless woman surrounded by lions.
 In a Twitter post, ArtActivistBarbie imagines the commissioning of the painting ... “‘I’d like a seductive young beauty, half undressed, confined and with some big game,’ said the patron”, the Twitter post reads. “‘How about Circe, say with 5 or 6 tigers?’” said the artist.
 ‘Everyone will admire your scholarly interest in Greek Mythology.’”
 With her tongue firmly in her cheek, ArtActivistBarbie asks if this is the depiction of a classical scene or thinly veiled Victorian porn.

 However, by 2025, Errika Gerakiti of the Daily Art is referring to Orientalism, either as if Edward Said's book had never existed, or as if Orientalism were not a male gaze but something to be taken up and owned by a woman:

 One of the most captivating depictions of Circe in art comes from this painting by Wright Barker.
 In this work, he portrays her with a commanding and majestic presence.
 Circe serves as a gracious hostess, inviting viewers into her house.
 Tame wild animals surround her, while she holds a lyre in her left hand, symbolizing her creative essence.
 Though her attire and the house’s design carry traces of ancient Greek influence, the overall scene feels more exotic and oriental.
 An intriguing detail is the scattered poppies on the steps.
 At first glance, they resemble splashes of blood, enhancing her mysterious, witch-like character.

 Popular culture

-Copies of at least four of Barker's paintings, Clearing the Forest (1890s), Three Horses Watering, Sheep in a Meadow and The Hunt (all painted by him before 1941), were sold by Waddingtons as 470-piece jigsaw puzzles at some point between the 1930s and 1960.
+Copies of at least four of Barker's signed paintings, Clearing the Forest (1890s), Three Horses Watering, Sheep in a Meadow and The Hunt (all painted by him before 1941), were sold by Waddingtons as 470-piece jigsaw puzzles at some point between the 1930s and 1960, as seen in the four Waddington's boxes below.
 During Barker's lifetime Waddingtons was based in Hunslet, and Keighley.
 Both locations were within the reach of Barker, who lived in Harrogate.